Early Withdrawal Penalty Calculator

 When evaluating a new CD with higher rates against an existing one, it's helpful to find out approximately what the early withdrawal penalty will be, and how much the new CD will yield.
 This calculator is designed specifically to do this!
 It will show you approximately: how much interest you have made at this point in the old CD's term and if you hold it to full term, how much the penalty for early closure would be, and how much you would make on the new CD.

-When does the Federal Reserve Meet in 2024?
+When does the Federal Reserve Meet in 2025?

-There are eight scheduled Federal Open Market Committee (FOMC) meetings in 2024:
+There are eight scheduled Federal Open Market Committee (FOMC) meetings in 2025:

-Will the Federal Reserve Decrease Rates in 2024?
+Did the Federal Reserve Decrease Rates in 2024?

-How will 2024 Fed Rate Decreases Impact CD Rates?
+How Are 2024-2025 Fed Rate Decreases Impacting CD Rates?

 Would one consider closing a CD with a higher rate for a new CD with a lower rate?
 In general, not if it's the same (or near same) term as the old CD because not only is the new CD paying less, there's also the early withdrawal penalty.
 However, if a new CD with a lower rate has a substantially longer term than the current CD with the higher rate, then maybe.
-Using this early withdrawal calculator can help evaluate if it makes sense to close the existing CD with the higher rate.
+This calculator is helpful to compare holding the original to term or closing it early for the new CD.

 Days to Months Chart